RonenNess/BonEngine/README.md

 - Added outline to text drawing.
 - Changed Rectangle::Zero to be a static const instead of method.
 - Changed general game config file to use text options instead of numbers for enums.
+- Fixed bug with assets cache that fonts in different sizes and images with different filters had the same key.

 ## In Memory Of Bonnie